MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: Yeah, and that’s what I would like to do next time.
 I’d love to write and rehearse an album and then go into the studio.

 GG: I was going to say, how much of the material is finished before you take it into the studio realizing at the same time there is no studio that you take it into.
-You don’t get it all complete, which is what we did.
-We had it all ready to go and just going into the studio was this sort of almost mechanical act of recording it and putting it onto tape.
-That’s not the case.
+You don’t get it all complete, which is what we did. <span class="important">We had it all ready to go and just going into the studio was this sort of almost mechanical act of recording it and putting it onto tape.</span> That’s not the case.
 It’s much more organic now, this process.
 Just do it as you’re going.

 MK: It is, but I think some of that actual--It’s two things.
 It’s the interaction of human beings playing in a studio space.

 GG: Yeah.
 Absolutely.

 MK: And it’s the discipline of having practiced the stuff so well beforehand so that it may seem rote by the time you get into the studio, but it also means you know how the songs go.
 You’ve already explored the intricacies.
 You’re ready to do a good performance.
-I’d be remiss not to mention how much I love the drumming on Three Friends.
+I’d be remiss not to mention how much I love the drumming on *Three Friends*.
 It’s incredible work.

 KM: Absolutely, yeah.